jetspace/desktop/Readme.md

 3. launch 'startx', but first create a .xinitrc in your home folder with the content: 'xterm'

-4. In the terminal type 'openbox &' or any other WM
+4. In the terminal type 'xfwm4 &' or any other WM

 5. go to the desktop dir and run make